sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/26_Testing_React_Apps/390_Writing_our_first_test.md

 - `render()` - renders components, virtually of course.
 - `screen()` - current state of the virtually rendered UI.
 - Inspectors are functions that grab elements from the virtual UI.
 They are of 3 types:
-	- `get*` - throws an error on not found.
+	- `get*` - get an element immediately. throws an error on not found.
 Maid - immediately get.
 Use - check existence.
-	- `query*` - doesn't throw an error on not found.
+	- `query*` - same as `*get` except it doesn't throw an error on not found.
 Maid - ask politely.
 Use - check nonexistence.
-	- `find*` - returns a promise for on found/found.
+	- `find*` - get element asynchronously (i.e. poll the UI until element is found), returns a promise for on found/not-found.
 Maid - go on a quest.
-Use - check eventual existence/nonexistence.
+Use - check eventual existence/nonexistence, e.g. list appears only when API call succeeds.

 ## What (details)